-In a case cited with favor in Priest, Principles of Public Utility Regulation: 57 future, has the commission a reasonable discretion to disallow any part of the expenses actually incurred.
+In a case cited with favor in Priest, Principles of Public Utility Regulation:

-Only where affirmative evidence is offered challenging the reasonableness of the operating expenses incurred, on the grounds that they are exorbitant, unnecessary, wasteful, extravagant, or incurred in the abuse of discretion or in bad faith, or are of a nonrecurring character not likely to recur in the
+Only where affirmative evidence is offered challenging the reasonableness of the operating expenses incurred, on the grounds that they are exorbitant, unnecessary, wasteful, extravagant, or incurred in the abuse of discretion or in bad faith, or are of a nonrecurring character not likely to recur in the future, has the commission a reasonable discretion to disallow any part of the expenses actually incurred.

-57 A.J.G.
+&lt;sup>57 A.J.G.
 Priest, Principles of Public Utility Regulation 1969, Vol. I, pp. 422-23.